A NEW Community Center FOR NORTHSHORE

 • Identify a site that would best serve the needs of the communities in the NPRSA;

-• Generate design options for a proposed building and its amenities;
+• Create design options for a proposed building and its amenities;

 • Perform a cost analysis and propose a funding strategy; and